brahmnoor/PreBook/README.md

+*Note* - A MEAN stack version of this exists on [this repo](https://github.com/brahmnoor/PreBookJS)!
+So choose your pick.

 ## PreBook
 ![screenshot](https://cdn.pbrd.co/images/HRHJWWp.gif "screenshot")
 A movie booking website made in HTML, PHP, MySQL and occasional snippets of Javascript.
 Key features -